Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Results

-We also mention that the foreground contamination should be reduced by integrating independent samples since the foregrounds contribute only to the statistical variance but not to the average.
-Note that the error due to foregrounds cannot be reduced in the same way in the case of the 21cm-line auto-power spectrum.
-Currently, the most serious obstacle of 21cm-line auto-power spectrum measurement is the contamination from the combination of foregrounds and various systematics due to instruments and analysis.
-The cross correlation technique has a potential to mitigate such systematic errors and should be essential to validate the detection of the 21cm line in future observation.
+As mentioned above, the foreground contamination is reduced by integrating independent samples since the foregrounds contribute only to the statistical variance but not to the average.
+However, the error due to foregrounds cannot be reduced in the same way in the case of the 21\,cm-line auto-power spectrum.
+Currently, the most serious obstacle of 21\,cm-line auto-power spectrum measurement is the contamination from the combination of foregrounds and various systematics due to instruments and analysis.
+The cross correlation technique has a potential to mitigate such systematic errors and should be essential to validate the detection of the 21\,cm-line in future observation.

 The foreground avoidance method, based on spectral smoothness of synchrotron emission, is not applicable in this work since we only use spatial information.
 If we extend our method to 3 dimensional map, the foreground avoidance method is applicable and the cGAN construction can be more useful.